TatuE/Trust_to_Blockchain/h3_Hash.md

 ![](/img/password_merger-3.png)

-Funny enough, John cannot crack this with my password dictionaries (my new one or rockyou.txt), but when I ran John without a dictionary, it determined that the password is **elmik9**.
-For some reason I dought this but it could be it, hard to say.
+Funny enough, John cannot crack this with my password dictionaries (my new one or rockyou.txt), but when I ran John without a dictionary, it determined that the password for Elmeri is **elmik9**.
-There is a change that John might not work correctly, but since I managed to crack a password before, I would assume it's working.
-One option could be that I just needed a more diverse password dictionary.